KavithaVikas/nodejs-assignment/README.md

  http://localhost:3005/api/playvideo/sample1.mp4

  you can see the streaming .
 How?
-You can see video below loading in chunks try to drag the video it will not allow as video is not loadded completly.
+You can see video below loading in chunks ,  try to drag the video it will not allow as video is loading in chunks and not loadded completly.

  To achieve this I have used nodejs's fs module which will create stream and pipe function which will serve the streamed data.